 • Are you proposing to log for conversion to non-forestry uses on a parcel over 2 acres in size?

 • Will you be doing any stump or brush removal?

-Tree removal or any clearing/grading activities should not be done prior to checking with DCD and will likely require a separate permit if you need to clear out land prior to an approved building and/or grading permit approval.
+Tree removal or clearing/grading activities should not be done before checking with DCD and will likely require a separate permit if you need to clear out the land before approval of an approved building and/or grading permit.

 Please use this Tree Clearing Permit Selector to help determine which permit(s) will be required for your proposed activity.